JaehyeongPark06/Old-Personal-Website/README.md

 # Personal-Website
 Codebase for personal website
-- made from scracth with HTML/CSS and Js
+- made from scratch with HTML/CSS and Js

 Link: https://jaehyeongpark06.github.io/Personal-Website/